dizukl/UKL-DIZApps/README.md

 DizApp01InstallService.exe and DizApp01RemoveService.exe run without parameters.

 #### Stopping Behaviour
-When being closed/stopped, DizApp01.exe and DizApp01Service.exe also stop their corresponding Python and Nginx processes.
+When being closed/stopped, DizApp01.exe and DizApp01Service.exe also stop their subprocesses for Python and Nginx.
 This stopping behaviour may fail on systems with a very high CPU load; usually Windows grants a 5 seconds period of time before running into a timeout.

 ### Running on Linux
 A deployment for Linux based usage of DIZApp01 will be available soon.